cmarsone/clementmarsone.github.io/_posts/2023-01-20-convex-optimization.md

 ### Operations preserving convexity of functions

-Weighted sum of functions Beck 2.7 2.16
-Maximum sum of functions
+Weighted sum, Maximum & Linear transformation preserve all the convexity of functions
-linear transformation (convex)

-Scalar inout
-derivative:
-Linear approximation :
-Chain rule

- Vector input:
-partial derivative:
-gradient:
+### Gradient

+*Scalar input* $\to$ take the derivative $\to$ compute the linear approximation :
+We can use the chain rule to derive composed functions.

+*Vector input* $\to$ take the partial derivative $\to$ compute the gradient :
-chain rule for vector (sum):
+We can use the chain rule for vectors by a sum of derivatives.

 ### Subgradients